eemeli/yaml/README.md

 #### Stringifying
 - `Document#toString()` produces idempotent YAML from all non-error spec examples and test suite cases
+- Non-default tags are explicitly included in the output
 - `AST#toString()` works completely, but is clumsy to use

 ### Still Needs Work
 - Long lines should be wrapped
-- Collections need to retain tag data
-- Item add/remove should keep tags in place
-- Explicit tags are not included in the stringified output
 - API needs finalising
 - Better documentation